 There are also substance abuse disorders and dementia illnesses such as Alzheimer’s disease.
-Neurological disorders such as epilepsy and Parkinson’s disease are often also considered mental disorders in terms of the psychiatric services they require too.
+Neurological disorders such as epilepsy, migraines and Parkinson’s disease are sometimes also considered mental disorders in terms of the psychiatric services they require too.

 Unipolar depression and anxiety are the absolute most common mental health conditions. ~10% of people are affected in the world at any one time (the prevalence rate); many of whom will be severely and long-term affected, causing a big impact on their ability to get on with normal life.
 The rate of new cases is ~1% of the population (the incidence rate). ~25% of all people experience at least some form of mental health problem in any single year. ~10% of all children and ~90% of all prisoners have a mental health problem at any one time (whether this is an indirect cause for going or a direct effect of being in prison, or both, for an individual in prison).
 Note that bipolar depression is like unipolar depression except one experiences episodes of mania too i.e. ‘extreme highs’ as well as extreme lows.
 Bipolar depression, or bipolar disorder, used to be called manic depression.